 The Mounted Patrol Foundation believes that horses and

-horses were essential to life in the United States for transportation, work and
+equestrian activities have helped create a vibrant, healthy community in Woodside California and the surrounding area, and Historically, horses were essential to life in the United States for transportation, work and

 pleasure.
 The Mounted Patrol Foundation seeks to honor this legacy by continuing

 to support, maintain, develop and encourage equestrian facilities, activities and

 heritage in the town of Woodside, the county of San Mateo and the state of

 California.
 Our vision also includes the preservation of horse habitats and trail

 systems to provide both opportunities and environments conducive to the

 enjoyment of horses for horse owners and the public at large.

 The Mounted Patrol of San Mateo County